-Non-routine decisions include: make or buy a product component, accept or reject a special order, sell or process further, add or drop a product line, and optimum product combination.
+This chapter thoroughly discusses how to apply concepts of relevant costs in making non-routine decisions.
+Non-routine decisions include: make or buy a product component, accept or reject a special order, sell or process further, add or drop a product line, and optimal product combination.

 Relevant costing aids management in making non-routine decisions by analyzing relevant costs and benefits.
 Not all costs are useful in decision-making.
 Relevant costs refer to those that will differ between different alternatives.
 Irrelevant costs are those that will not cause any difference.